 Minnesota’s coveted native orchids

-A bit later, perhaps mid-May to mid-June, the careful observer in the right location may be rewarded with sightings of some of the most lovely flowers in the state: the orchids.
+But a bit later, perhaps mid-May to mid-June, the careful observer in the right location may be rewarded with sightings of some of the most lovely flowers in the state: the orchids.

 What makes an orchid an orchid?

-Orchids have long been prized by many humans for their unusual shape and often spectacular colors.
+Orchids have long been prized by many humans for their unusual shape and often spectacular appearance.
 All orchids have three sepals (which may resemble petals) and three petals, one of which is modified into a lip, the most distinctive feature of the orchid.
 In lady's slippers, the lip is the part that forms the slipper.

 With roughly 25,000 species, the orchid family, Orchidaceae, is the largest in the world.
 The vast majority of orchids are tropical creatures; alas, here in chilly Minnesota we have just 46 species.